telerik/xaml-docs/controls/radrichtextbox/performance.md

 ### Tables

-Tables are one of the most complex elements which can be included in a RadDocument.
+Tables are one of the most complex elements which can be included in a __RadDocument__.
 Their behavior in general cases is pretty good, however when a table is extremely large (1000 rows or more) the scrolling/editing experience is diminished.

 The performance in versions *prior Q1 2014* was also hindered by the [UI layer]({%slug radrichtextbox-features-custom-ui-layers%}) responsible for re-sizing table borders.
 This can be worked around by removing the layer: